HomeGuides

 Description

-: this query returns all dataflow instances that contain a file name conforming to the pattern 'MontlySales-2021-??.txt', and allow 3 minutes of time for the query to complete before aborting.
+: this query returns all dataflow instances that contain a file name conforming to the pattern 'MontlySales-2021-??.txt', and allows 3 minutes for the query to complete before aborting.

 DWQL query: myfile1.txt AND mymodel1